DogFingerStudios/NoEscape-Docs/NoEscape-Backstory.md

 - Steam and diesel engines power trawlers and ferries.

 #### Computing
-- Computers euivalent to those of the late 80s and early 90s exist
+- Computers equivalent to those of the late 80s and early 90s exist
 - A basic Internet-like system does exists -- think Compuserve
 - Mechanical tools, analog radios, and paper systems dominate.
 - Film photography exists but is uncommon due to scarcity of materials.

-### D. RELEVANT GEOGRAPHY
+### D. GEOGRAPHY

+- Most lowlands flooded after The Drift; only highlands remain as habitable archipelagos

-#### Mainland: Duvessa
+#### Duvessa
 - Fictional country in civil war.
 - Controlled by authoritarian Ordre-Inka-Roi (DO).
 - Opposed by the Sombra Insurgents.
-- Western coast borders the Brooding Sea.
+- Eastern coast borders the Brooding Sea.

-#### Port Sable
+- Port Sable
   - Duvessa's main maritime city.
   - Launch point for supply and refugee routes to the Riftlands.
   - Trade, black market activity, and surveillance hub.

-#### The Brooding Sea
-- Inland sea east of Duvessa.
-- Cold, unstable waters.
-- Holds two island chains: The Riftlands and The Far Riftlands.
-- Storms and sudden weather shifts are common.
+#### 📍 Velu
+- Immigration city: **Gate Thaurin**
+- Does not involve itself in Duvessa's civil war

 #### The Riftlands (Island Chain #1)
 1. **Sable Island** – Largest, contains Sabletown port.